The Shifting Standards of European Borders

 “I don’t see this as a migrant story,” says Rasmus Degnbol of his latest series, which is shot from a drone.
-“I see it as story about borders.
+“I see it as a story about borders.
 How can I tell a story about the changes to the borders of Europe, and what are the consequences of these changes, not only for refugees but for you and me?”

-The Danish photographer started working on Europe’s new borders in early 2015.
+The Danish photographer started working on Europe’s New Borders in early 2015.
 During his research, he paid particular attention to under reported stories – of migrant shootings and of people who had frozen to death at borders – using the locations as a starting point to construct his own story.
 His intention, he says, was to focus on the impact of migrant movement – for example, the effect on transport infrastructure and the tourism industry.

 The idea of using a drone came later, but was an obvious decision, he says.
 “If you’re going to photograph borders in a topographic way then you have to get up in the air.
 I’ve always found technical stuff interesting, so I decided to build my own drone.”